 - You intuitively know how to appeal to your audience.

-You do have to appeal to other people, which means you can’t be completely self-indulgent, but considering your own tastes is the best place to begin.
+You can’t be completely self-indulgent — your writing still must serve the reader in some capacity — but considering your own tastes is the best place to begin.

 - Look at your Internet history.
 What are your browsing habits?
 These are usually a great suggestion of your tastes.